mravanelli/pytorch_MLP_for_ASR/README.md

 mfcc features: PER=18.7%
 fMLLR features: PER=16.7%

-Note that, despite the simplicity of the MLP implemented here, the performance obtained with this implementation are slightly better than that achieved with the kaldi baselines (even without pre-training or sMBR).
-See for instance the file $KALDI_ROOT/egs/timit/s5/RESULTS$
+Note that, despite its simplicity, the performance obtained with this implementation is slightly better than that achieved with the kaldi baselines (even without pre-training or sMBR).
+For comparison purposes, see for instance the file $KALDI_ROOT/egs/timit/s5/RESULTS$.

 ## Reference:
-Please, cite my PhD thesis in you use the code:
+Please, cite my PhD thesis if you use this code:

 *[1] M. Ravanelli, "Deep Learning for Distant Speech Recognition", PhD Thesis, Unitn 2017*